Upper bounds on the one-arm exponent for dependent percolation models: Introduction

 \section{Introduction}

-The critical phase of percolation models is believed (see, e.g., \cite[Chapter 9]{gri99}) to be described by \textit{critical exponents} which govern the power-law behaviour of macroscopic observables at, or near, criticality.
-In this paper we consider the \textit{one-arm exponent}; we introduce this in the classical setting of Bernoulli percolation, before generalising to a class of dependent percolation models induced by the excursion sets of smooth Gaussian fields (`Gaussian percolation').
+The critical phase of percolation models is believed to be described by a set of \textit{critical exponents} which govern the power-law behaviour of macroscopic observables at, or near, criticality.
+These exponents have been thoroughly investigated for Bernoulli percolation (see, e.g., \cite[Chapter 9]{gri99}) and there is a general expectation that, by \textit{universality}, they are identical within the class of dependent percolation models with sufficient decay of correlations.
+However not much is rigorously known about critical exponents for dependent percolation models.